AlexeyAlexey/redis_queue_reader/README.md

 The first function from the list does not receive parameter and must return true or false.
 The second function from the list takes a result of reading from the redis queue (:undefined or string that have been read from the redis queue).
 Every next function from the list gets the result of the calculation of the previous one.

+**If the first function return false the next functions from list not be executed**

 **TODO: Add description**

 ## Installation